 Interprofessional education events have been held annually at the University of Arizona for many years.
-At the Arizona Health Sciences Center (AHSC), these events include students from the colleges of nursing, medicine, pharmacy and public health.
+At the University of Arizona Health Sciences (UAHS), these events include students from the colleges of nursing, medicine, pharmacy and public health.
 They routinely incorporate students from the UA College of Law and the Arizona State University College of Social Work, as well.

 Interprofessional education events are designed to help students better understand the other professions and to develop positive teamwork skills that can improve patient safety and the quality of the healthcare experience for patients and professionals.
-The Institute of Medicine (Dean J. Lyle Bootman is one of the members) issued a report that called for transformation of the health education system toward interprofessional education.
-This has led all of the ASHC colleges to make interprofessional education and practice their first priority in the most recent strategic plan.
+The Institute of Medicine (now the National Academy of Medicine) issued a report that called for transformation of the health education system toward interprofessional education.
+This has led all of the UAHS colleges to make interprofessional education and practice their first priority in the most recent strategic plan.
 Students will see even more interprofessional activities in the near future.

 For more information about interprofessional education at the Tucson location of the College of Pharmacy, contact John Murphy, associate dean.